Cardiovascular diseases (CVDs)

 Why are cardiovascular diseases a development issue in low- and middle-income countries?

-- Over 80% of the world's deaths from CVDs occur in low- and middle-income countries.
+- At least three quarters of the world's deaths from CVDs occur in low- and middle-income countries.

-- People in low- and middle-income countries are more exposed to risk factors such as tobacco, leading to CVDs and other noncommunicable diseases.
-At the same time they often do not have the benefit of prevention programmes compared to people in high-income countries.
+- People in low- and middle-income countries often do not have the benefit of integrated primary health care programmes for early detection and treatment of people with risk factors compared to people in high-income countries.

 How can the burden of cardiovascular diseases be reduced?